Lachlan-Mayne/english-notes/Peter/Marketing.md

 **Cost-Based Pricing:**
 - Also known as "mark-up pricing"
 - Simplest of the 3 pricing methods
-- Determining the costs of making a good or service, with a
+- Determining the costs of making a good or service, with a small markup to obtain a profit on each
+-

 **Market-Based Pricing:**
 -